opdavies/oliverdavies.uk/source/_posts/2010-08-17-create-better-photo-gallery-drupal-part-2.md

 WHERE content_type_photo.field_gallery_nid = 103
 ```

-Now when I query the database, both the created and modified databases  have been updated, and when I return to the new photo gallery, the  updated value is being displayed.
+Now when I query the database, both the created and modified dates  have been updated, and when I return to the new photo gallery, the  updated value is being displayed.

 Once the changes have been applied, it's a case of repeating the above process for each of the required galleries.